rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 of the initialization `mov` at 0x080483fd and `mov,test,je` sequences ending at 0x08048417.
-Similarly, we guess that `esp + 0x1c` is the start of `buffer` because that address is passed to gets via the eax register getting pushed on the stack, The 32-bit x86 **calling convention** demands that arguments are passed to functions via the stack.
+Similarly, we guess that `esp + 0x1c` is the start of `buffer` because that address is passed to gets via the eax register getting pushed on the stack.
+The 32-bit x86 **calling convention** demands that arguments are passed to functions via the stack.

 We know know the relative positions of `modified` and `buffer` in memory.
 Some